-The General fund is the primary operating fund of the Charter School.
-At the end of the current year, the fund balance of the General fund was \$1,013,411.
-As a measure of the General fund's liquidity, it may be useful to compare fund balance to total fund expenditures.
-Fund balance represents 13.3 percent of fund expenditures.
-The fund balance of the Charter School's General fund decreased \$108,194 during the current fiscal year.
+The General fund is the chief operating fund of the Charter School.
+At the end of the current year, the fund balance of the General fund is shown in the table above.
+As a measure of the General fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures The total unassigned fund balance as a percent of total fund expenditures is shown in the chart below along with total fund balance as a percent of total expenditures.